sagabanana/-60daysofudacity/README.md

 1. Corresponded on Slack
 2. Attending PyTorch Summer Hackathon working on a presentation, day 2
 3. Exercise:  No exercise.
 Hacking continues

+## 8/10/2019
+Day 44:
+1. Corresponded on Slack
+2. Wow! our team, MineTorch won 3rd place #Pytorchsummerhackathon19, incredible joy, and celebration, :star-struck::heart_eyes::star2:bringing a couple of Oculus and more home hacking last 2 days, Facebook in Menlo Park, CA. It's been an incredible, unreal experience meeting, engaging and creating with the brightest minds:brain::grinning::heartpulse::nerd_face:; researchers, developers, founders -- the creator of PyTorch and the entire team, the people whom I watch, read, study and talk about from a distance that is a virtual distance, are actually real people with bodies and minds, of course, thoughts and feelings, smiles.
+My kiddo, E, "Thank you and love", came with me, sat and hacking next to me the first day.
+Unreal but real.
+Thanks everyone for all the support!
+With deep love #DL #Pytorch #Facebook #Udacity #Inclusiondiversity #hackathon #ai #eucationforall #CA